 An Overview of Different Types of Guppies

 Guppies have been a favorite of hobby breeders for decades, and many types have been developed through the years.
-These "types" are also referred to as "strains" by hobby breeders when a particular set of characteristics begins to breed true.
+These "types" are also referred to as "strains" by hobby breeders when a particular set of characteristics begins to breed true Look at the types of guppies with pictures to determine the one you want as a pet.
 When you begin to mix and match all the possible characteristics that are found in these fish, it's easy to understand why there is such an incredible variety to choose from.

 Characteristics of Guppy Types